wiru/Rest-Finder/README.md

 # restfinder - an app for finding Flying K highway rest stops

-**restfinder** is our first fullstack group project application, using the [Google Maps Platform](https://developers.google.com/maps).
+**restfinder** is a fullstack group project application, using the [Google Maps Platform](https://developers.google.com/maps).
-  This project was an opportunity for us to gain experience working in a real Agile workflow on a realistic CD pipeline.
-As well as to be able to create a full stack application from scratch, based on employer expectations and user stories.
+  This project was an opportunity for us to gain experience working in a real Agile workflow on a realistic CD pipeline while creating a full stack application from scratch, based on employer expectations and user stories.

 ## Built With